timothyjellison/jquery-validation-plugin-tutorial/README.md

 #The jQuery Validation Plugin

-A basic walkthrough for how to use the [jQuery Validation Plugin](https://jqueryvalidation.org/).
-The assumed audience is someone who knows the basics of HTML forms, JavaScript, and jQuery but has probably never used a jQuery plugin before.
+This is a basic walkthrough for the [jQuery Validation Plugin](https://jqueryvalidation.org/).
+The assumed reader is someone who knows the basics of HTML, JavaScript, and jQuery but has probably never used a jQuery plugin before.
+By the end of the walkthrough you should have a good grasp of how to use the jQuery Validation Plugin to validate forms.

 [Contributions](https://github.com/timothyjellison/jquery-validation-plugin-tutorial/pulls) and [critique](https://github.com/timothyjellison/jquery-validation-plugin-tutorial/issues) are very welcome.

+##What does the jQuery Validation Plugin do?

+The jQuery Validation Plugin (JVP) validates HTML forms.
+Validating forms keeps users from submitting invalid data to the server.
+A form is considered 'valid' if it contains only the types of information you (the developer) want it to.
+If you're using HTML forms to gather data from your users, you'll want to add some validation to ensure the data is sent to you in a format you can actually use.

+For example, if there's a full name in the full name field and a phone number in the phone number field and an email address in the email address field, JVP considers the form valid and allows the user to submit the form.
+But if a user provides bad information—phone numbers where the email should be, a bunch of puncuation where the name should be—JVP will disable the submit button and give the user visual and textual cues to correct his or her mistake.
+As the user edits their data, JVP will check repeatedly to see whether the data has become valid yet.
+Once the data has been edited so that it's valid, the user will be able to submit the form.
 ##Inclusion &amp; Instantiation

-There are two easy ways to include the jQuery Validation Plugin (JVP) in your project.
-In both cases, be sure to include jQuery **before** including JVP.
+There are two easy ways to include the JVP in your project.
+In both cases, be sure to make a statement to include jQuery **before** including JVP.
+JVP (like all other jQuery plugins) is useless without jQuery.

 1. Provide a link to a CDN in your html's ```<head>``` tag.
 This way you don't have to download anything or bother asking the client to store the scripts locally.